wp-plugins/accusoft-cloud-services-viewer/readme.txt

 so you can update, edit and change them anytime.
 ACS Viewer supports more than a hundred file types, including DOC, PDF, PPT, XLS and CAD.

 You can view our [demo](http://www.accusoft.com/cloud-services/viewer/demo/), our [how-to's](http://www.accusoft.com/cloud-services/viewer/support/), and our [community](http://community.prizmcloud.com/).
-We also have a [github repository](https://github.com/Accusoft/PrizmCloud-Wordpress) with a wiki.

 First, you will need to [sign up for free a Accusoft Cloud Services account](http://cloudportal.accusoft.com/?type=viewer) to begin using the ACS Viewer plugin.

 == Installation ==